Micka2302/K4-GOTV/README.md

 - `timedate` - Represents the current date and time in the format "yyyy-MM-dd HH:mm:ss".
 - `length` - Represents the duration of something, likely a demo length, formatted as "mm:ss".
 - `round` - Represents the total number of rounds played in a game.
-- `mega_link` - Represents whether a file has been uploaded to Mega or not.
 - `requester_name` - Represents the names of the requesters, separated by commas.
 - `requester_steamid` - Represents the Steam IDs of the requesters, separated by commas.
 - `requester_both` - Represents both the names and Steam IDs of the requesters, formatted as "name (steamid)", separated by commas.